AlexanderWiechert/aws-cost-explorer-mcp-server/README.md

 You can run the MCP server locally and access it via the Claude Desktop or you could also run a Remote MCP server on Amazon EC2 and access it via a MCP client built into a LangGraph Agent.

+🚨You can also use this MCP server to get AWS spend information from other accounts as long as the IAM role used by the MCP server can assume roles in those other accounts🚨

 ### Demo video

 [![AWS Cost Explorer MCP Server Deep Dive](https://img.youtube.com/vi/WuVOmYLRFmI/maxresdefault.jpg)](https://youtu.be/WuVOmYLRFmI)